Wondering what comes next for your career? Now‘s the time to make a plan.

 How it works

 The Fellowship is not 1:1 coaching — it‘s a peer learning career development program based on the principles of Design Thinking.
 Starting Saturday, October 23, spend about five hours per week doing the following:

 Learn the Career Design Process from experts, explore MIT career resources, and complete insightful exercises at your own pace by the provided deadlines.

 Weekly team working sessions

 Work with a diverse team of fellow MIT alumni to get new perspectives and enlightening feedback.
-Choose between Wednesdays at 7 p.m.
-ET or Thursdays at 9 p.m.
+Choose between Weds at 12 p.m.
+ET or 7 p.m.
+ET or Thurs at 9 p.m.
 ET.